 A good first step is to connect with a faculty member with expertise in your topic of interest and seek their support as a primary thesis advisor.
 Then you’ll submit a prospectus summarizing your topic, faculty advisors, and research plan.

 Beginning in Fall 2022, students may enroll in a 0-credit course, CASC 99 to help document their experience while reflecting on how it connects to career and educational goals.

 Watch for research opportunities in your academic advisors’ weekly emails.
 Share your interests with them in your meetings and ask for recommendations for faculty.

-Meet with Meagan and Kristen about which research option would be best for you based on your interests and goals.
+Meet with a career coach about which research option would be best for you based on your interests and goals.

 Connect with current and former faculty members on their research and for suggestions and recommendations for colleagues or external programs.
 Check the department website for information.